 Students are eligible to take the examinations when all required coursework (with the exception of research and dissertation hours) has been completed.
 With prior approval of the AHGS, the exam can be taken during the same semester students finish coursework.
+But, normally, the written and oral comp exams will be taken the semester after a student completes their course work.
 Students must also have an updated plan of study (iPOS) approved by their dissertation committee's chair, AHGS for Philosophy, and the Graduate College.
 The student must take one of the following in the semester they take exams: